shuixin222/zqzhang.github.io/_posts/2016-06-29-leaving-intel.md

 Special thanks to Tina Zhao for making travel reports, monthly status and testing reports.
 I really enjoyed the business travelling with her.
-Yes I owe her a cup of coffee for sliently referencing her style and words of monthly status report and testing reports.
+Yes I owe her a cup of coffee for silently referencing her style and words of monthly status report and testing reports.
 Maybe I can make an Intel recognition.

 Special thanks to Fan Zhao for recruiting me as